 Hawaii is the most fossil fuel dependent state in the nation.

-This can be explained in large part because of our dependence on tourism and the military – together, they make up roughly 50% of our total economy.
+This can be explained in large part because of our dependence on tourism and the military.
 That’s a dangerous scenario for the future because of the finite nature of fossil fuel and the fact that our state is more and more vulnerable to fluctuations in oil prices and availability.

 The Hawaii Clean Energy Initiative is leading the way in relieving our dependence on oil by setting goals to achieve 100% clean energy by 2045.